 On one hand, the differences do matter.
 Offline and online surveys produce different results in terms of raw numbers.
 To give an example, people in an offline survey are likely to show different levels of brand awareness than people in an online survey.
 The size and direction of these differences will depend on the topic of research, country of field and target sample.
 They can be substantial.
-In research-on-research projects completed by lpsos Interactive Services examining the differences between offline and online surveys in APAC region, between a third and a half of all survey data points showed significant differences between the offline and online answers1.
+In research-on-research projects completed by lpsos Interactive Services examining the differences between offline and online surveys in APAC region, between a third and a half of all survey data points showed significant differences between the offline and online answers.

-Source: 1Research-on-research completed in APAC, 2018-2019 As such, online and offline are not interchangeable.
-Regardless of market, in general, if the same project was to be run offline and online, they would produce different results.
+As such, online and offline are not interchangeable.
+Regardless of market, if the same project was to be run offline and online, they would generally be expected to produce different results.
 This means that a project run offline cannot be run online and maintain data consistency.

 On the other hand, these same differences may not matter.
 Extensive parallel testing experience at lpsos has shown that research insights and outcomes are often correlated between offline and online results.

 To use to our earlier example, brand awareness might register different levels in an offline and an online survey but if the data is highly correlated the awareness of the brands relative to each other is the same.
-If brand A scores the highest in offline, brand A also scores the highest in online.
+If 'brand A' scores the highest in offline, 'brand A' also scores the highest in online.
 In such circumstances the transition to online would not bring disruption to brand management, the relative results and conclusions drawn would be similar.

-In extensive parallel testing coordinated by Ipsos Interactive Services across 19 studies in Latin America, high correlations were observed in the business decisions produced by the offline and online surveys across a variety of key performance metrics2.
-These results echoed those of earlier parallel testing programs completed by the Innovation service line evaluating concept testing in North America and Europe.
-At this time, a commonly used offline data collection method was mail surveys and as such online was tested alongside mail in this parallel program.
-42 packaged goods concepts were tested across four key performance indicators and the high correlations meant that the resulting business decisions were similar across the two methods3.
-Figure 4 Survey presentation differences summary Metric Correlation Top box purchase intent 0.80 Top 2 box purchase intent 0.84 Value 0.93 Uniqueness 0.94 Source: 3Parallel testing in North America and Europe, 2000-2004 Figure 3 Survey presentation differences summary
+In extensive parallel testing coordinated by Ipsos Interactive Services across 19 studies in Latin America, high correlations were observed in the business decisions produced by the offline and online surveys across a variety of key performance metrics.

+These results echoed those of earlier parallel testing programs by Ipsos which evaluated concept testing in North America and Europe.
+At this time, mail surveys were a commonly used data collection method, so this was tested alongside online.
+In this parallel program, 42 packaged goods concepts were tested across four key performance indicators and the high correlations meant that the resulting business decisions were similar across the two methods.
-Brand Consumption Indicators

-Brand Awareness Indicators
+Metric Correlation

+Top box purchase intent 0.80

+Top 2 box purchase intent 0.84

+Value 0.93

+Uniqueness 0.94

+Figure 3 Survey presentation differences summary

-Indicators Source: 2Parallel testing in Latin America, 2012-2015
+Source: Ipsos parallel testing in North America and Europe, 2000-2004